The Texture Import Settings window defines how Unity imports images from your project’s Assets

 Use Advanced settings to make finer adjustments to the way Unity handles the Texture.
 The order and availability of these settings can vary depending on the Texture Type you choose.

-For information on the properties for each texture type, see the documentation for that texture type:
+For information on the properties for each texture type, refer to the documentation for that texture type:

 Property: | Function: | |